 Depending on the trail you hike, your family could be out in the sun for long periods of time.
-Sunglasses and a sun hat are a must pack item for your hike.
-Plus don’t forget to apply sun block before you start out on your hike.
+Sunglasses and a sun hat are must-pack items for your hike.
+Plus don’t forget to apply sunblock before you start out on your hike.

 Related Article – 8 Top Things to Do in the Smoky Mountains National Park

 You might encounter some mosquitoes and ticks on your hike.
 I would recommend putting on bug spray before you go on your hike.
 After the hike, make sure to check your head and child’s head and body for any ticks.